• Skip to main content

 I find that the effects on my kids' brains is not quite as severe after watching an old movie that engages their imagination and requires more effort to watch than, say, a Netflix kids' show.
 However, to combat the after-tech tantrums, be sure to use this technique!

 A caveat.
 Sometimes these movies have behaviors that make you cringe.
-Gender stereotypes run rampant and too many of the films include racial stereotypes as well.
-Instead of staying quiet and hoping my kids don’t notice (they all do) I always use these as teachable moments and encourage you to do the same.
+Gender stereotypes run rampant and too many of the films include racial stereotypes.
+Instead of staying quiet and hoping my kids don't notice (they all do) I always use these as teachable moments and encourage you to do the same.
 You want to raise critical thinkers, right?
-Ignoring the offense only perpetuates the damage.
+Ignoring offensive moments only perpetuates the damage.

 Which Silent Movies to Watch?